 The lobster is especially popular with visitors, and it’s easy to see why.
-With its stunning setting and delicious food, Gelee Beach will surely make your trip to Les Cayes one to remember.
+With its stunning setting and delicious food, Gelee Beach will surely make your trip to Les Cayes memorable.

-Cormier Plage is a beautiful private beach resort just a short drive away from Labadee Beach and Cap-Haitien city.
+Cormier Plage is a beautiful private beach resort just a short drive from Labadee Beach and Cap-Haitien City.
 It is a private beach owned by Cormier Haiti Beach Resort.

 The beach view mesmerizes with its clear blue water and white sand beach.
 Although it is a private beach, it is open to the public at an entrance fee of USD5.